gene-ong/Python-WebSocket-Client/readme.txt

 -I  adds icon association to .exe, file must be a .ico (find some http://goo.gl/EfpGDo)

 ToDO:
-- fix mouse drag to work with both up and down directions, left or right?
 - update to work with 1664 pixel matrix